 Decide what you want your profile to look like.
 More time tends to lead to smoother coffee with less acid, but with more blended flavors.
 Short roasting time results in a bright acidic cup with prominent individual flavors.
 How much of your roast do you want to be development?
-20% of the roast time is the industry standard, its totally up to you.
-I tend to develop longer than 20% with very good results, but I am usually going for a very smooth, low acid roast.
+Twenty percent of the roast time is the industry standard.
+It is totally up to you.
+I tend to develop longer than 20% with particularly good results, but I am usually going for a very smooth, low acid roast.
 Really plan it out if you can.
-If this is your first time, don’t worry too much, you will learn a lot from this experience even if you aren’t super stoked on the result.
-I wouldn’t even try to develop, lower the heat or anything.
+If this is your first time, do not worry too much.
+You will learn a lot from this experience, even if you aren’t super stoked on the result.
+I do not recommend trying to develop, lower the heat or anything if you are a beginner.
 Start at a medium heat and go for it.
-If you aren’t going to develop that first batch, let it run a little darker than you might normally want to be sure that totally done.
-If its very light and not developed it will taste grassy and make a scummy cup of coffee.
+If you are not going to develop that first batch, let it run a little darker than you might normally want to be sure that is totally done.
+If it is very light and not developed it will taste grassy and make a scummy cup of coffee.
 Nobody likes a scummy cup.

-The next key waypoint is when the beans are browning and you see what appears to be a slightly darker oil coming to the surface.
+The next key waypoint is when the beans are browning, and you see what appears to be a slightly darker oil coming to the surface.
 The bean will appear somewhat uneven and glisten slightly.
 This is my indication to lower the heat as low as I can to develop.
-Its likely 1 minute or so before it would have cracked.
-If I am late I will pull the roaster off the heat for 10 seconds or so to slow the process.
+It is likely 1 minute or so before it would have cracked.
+If I am late, I will pull the roaster off the heat for 10 seconds or so to slow the process.
 Now simmer.

 Now that you have begun development, continue to monitor the aroma, and you will begin to smell the caramelization of the present sugars.
 These sugars are only there for a short while and too much heat will burn them away forever.
 Proper development will caramelize the sugar and provide a very flavorful, sweet cup.
 Now you will need to decide when to drop your beans.
 This is up to you.
 The roaster will give you whatever color you want.

 There are lots of ways to roast the same bean, and really no one way is right or wrong.
 There is a lot of talk and words about the right way and in my opinion, these are opinions not facts.
-Depending on the pattern of heat application and ventilation you can change the outcome of the roast and sometimes this makes it better, and sometimes not as good.
+Depending on the pattern of heat application and ventilation you can change the outcome of the roast.
+Some changes will be improvements, while others will not.
 Again, this is all dependent on what you look for.